 Response

-OAR 340-096-0140 has never required the processing of manure at a particular percentage.
-An on-farm digester seeking to operate on less than 85% manure can apply for a DEQ Solid Waste permit..
-A number of on-farm digesters are operating under a DEQ Solid Waste permit in this manner.
+OAR 340-096-0140 has never required the processing of manure at a particular percentage for either on-farm or off-farm digesters.
+When evaluating on-farm digesters, DEQ consulted with Oregon Department of Agriculture to evaluate whether on farm digesters can be appropriately regulated by the NPDES water quality permit required of confined animal feeding operations that Oregon Department of Agriculture oversees.
+As long as on-farm digesters accept less than 15% off-farm wastes, DEQ and ODA consider that the on-farm digester is regulated appropriately through the water quality permits required of confined animial feeding operations and Oregon Department of Agriculture.
+An on-farm digester seeking to accept non-manure feedstocks and operate on less than 85% manure can apply for a DEQ Solid Waste permit..
+A number of on-farm digesters currently operate under a DEQ Solid Waste permit in this manner.

 Comment 4